-    If the car in front of you is moving slowly, the driver might be lost, or they could be experiencing mechanical problems.
+If the car in front of you is moving slowly, they could be experiencing mechanical problems or the driver might be lost.

 Allow yourself plenty of time to get to work or school, and check the traffic reports before leaving home.

 Follow the “one-second rule” at-all-times to maintain a safe distance from the vehicle in front of you.

 If another driver gets you mad, pull over until you’ve calmed down.